matassp/scanorama-film-scraper/readme.md

 # Scanorama Film Scraper

-A tool to scrape feature film data from Scanorama and export it to CSV format for Letterboxd import.
+A tool to scrape feature film data from Scanorama and export it in CSV format for Letterboxd import.

 Scanorama is a film festival in Lithuania held annually in November.